-- (1) An appeal cannot be made to the Appeal Board except in accordance with Article 11(5) (which provides for an appeal from a decision of an Assessment Committee following a review by it of a proposed rateable value). - (2) An appeal to the Appeal Board shall be made by sending to the Supervisory Committee a notice of appeal on a form provided or approved for the purpose by that Committee. - (3) The notice shall specify the grounds of the appeal. - (4) The Supervisory Committee shall, within 14 days of receiving the notice send a copy of it to - - (a) the owner of the relevant land; - (b) if different, the occupier of that land;
+- (1) An appeal cannot be made to the Appeal Board except in accordance with Article 11(5) (which provides for an appeal from a decision of an Assessment Committee following a review by it of a proposed rateable value). - (2) An appeal to the Appeal Board shall be made by sending to the Supervisory Committee a notice of appeal on a form provided or approved for the purpose by that Committee.

-- (c) the Constable of the Parish in which the land is situated; - (d) the Assessment Committee of the Parish in which the land is situated, and deliver the notice of appeal to the Appeal Board.
+- (3) The notice shall specify the grounds of the appeal. - (4) The Supervisory Committee shall, within 14 days of receiving the notice, send a copy of it to - - (a) the owner of the relevant land; - (b) if different, the occupier of that land; - (c) the Connétable of the Parish in which the land is situated; - (d) the Assessment Committee of the Parish in which the land is situated, and deliver the notice of appeal to the Appeal Board.

-- (5) The Chairman of the Appeal Board shall within 14 days of the receipt of a notice of appeal appoint not less than 3 members of the Appeal Board to hear the appeal. - (6) At a hearing of an appeal - - (a) if the members of the Appeal Board appointed to hear the appeal include the Chairman or Vice-Chairman, the Chairman or, in the Chairman's absence, the Vice-Chairman shall preside; and - (b) in any other case, the members of the Appeal Board appointed to hear the appeal who are present shall elect one of their number to preside. - (7) At a hearing of an appeal the quorum shall be 3 of the members of the Appeal Board appointed to hear the appeal. - (8) The members of the Appeal Board appointed to hear an appeal may, with the approval of the Supervisory Committee, obtain expert or legal advice. - (9) The cost of obtaining the advice shall be paid by the Parish in which the land to which the appeal relates is situated unless the Supervisory Committee determines that the cost should be paid by the Parishes in some other way. - (10) The secretary of the Supervisory Committee is also the clerk to the Appeal Board unless that Committee appoints some other person or persons to be the clerk or clerks to the Appeal Board on a salary and conditions of appointment determined by the Committee.
+- (5) The Chairman of the Appeal Board shall within 14 days of the receipt of a notice of appeal appoint not less than 3 members of the Appeal Board to hear the appeal. - (6) A member of the Appeal Board so appointed shall not include a member who has an interest as owner, occupier, or as a relative of the owner or occupier within and including the degree of relationship of first cousin, or otherwise in the land the subject of the appeal. - (7) At a hearing of an appeal - - (a) if the members of the Appeal Board appointed to hear the appeal include the Chairman or Vice-Chairman, the Chairman or, in the Chairman's absence, the Vice-Chairman shall preside; and - (b) in any other case, the members of the Appeal Board appointed to hear the appeal who are present shall elect one of their number to preside. - (8) At a hearing of an appeal the quorum shall be 3 of the members of the Appeal Board appointed to hear the appeal. - (9) The members of the Appeal Board appointed to hear an appeal may, with the approval of the Supervisory Committee, obtain expert or legal advice. - (10) The cost of obtaining the advice shall be paid by the Parish in which the land to which the appeal relates is situated unless the Supervisory Committee determines that the cost should be paid by the Parishes in some other way. - (11) The secretary of the Supervisory Committee is also the clerk to the Appeal Board unless that Committee appoints some other person or persons to be the clerk or clerks to the Appeal Board on a salary and conditions of appointment determined by the Committee.